Color4/smith-waterman/README.md

 Would have large gap penalties attached to their alignment.
 This may be unfair, because in reality, the alignment is quite good.

 Using the BLOSUM62 matrix and penalties of 17, 4, I tried a simple normalization.
+I found that this did improve my sensitivity/specificity trade off, suggesting that in the future, normalization could help yield less biased results.

+![image5][image5]

 ### Optimization